Getting a Reverse Mortgage:

 WHAT YOU NEED TO KNOW:

 HOME EQUITY CONVERSION MORTGAGES (HECM)

 Most reverse mortgages are federally insured Home Equity Conversion Mortgages (HECM).
-HECM Reverse Mortgages have a lending limit called a maximum claim amount of $636,100.00.
-This does not mean you will get $636,100.00.
+HECM Reverse Mortgages have a lending limit called a maximum claim amount of $679,650.00.
+You will not get $679,650.00.
 The amount of equity you can access depends on the age of the youngest borrower, the value of the property and current interest rate.

 If you get a HECM loan you will not have monthly mortgage payments.
 All pre-existing liens on your property must be paid off by your reverse mortgage funds.
 Originating costs can be up to $25,000.
 The loan balance on day 1 of your reverse mortgage will include: payoff of existing liens/mortgage, origination costs, up front mortgage insurance premium (MIP), and any of the reverse mortgage funds you take up front.
 Reverse Mortgages have compounding interest on the loan balance in either a fixed rate loan or variable interest rate loan.

 PROPRIETARY or JUMBO Reverse Mortgages are not federally insured and do not have the very few consumer protections of a HECM reverse mortgage.
 Generally these mortgages have a maximum claim amount of 40% of the property value and are often used when the property value is $1,000,000 or more.